JohnGrime/MolecularUtilities/Programs/README.md

 	Unable to load 1 structures from 'PDB_sources/3P05.pdb'; only managed 0!
 Assuming EOF and stopping here.
 	MolecularUtilities $

-Here we specify to only use atoms with name `CA` for the comparison, and only use atoms from residues numbered 1 to 145 (these form the "head" of each protein).
+Here we specify to only use atoms with name `CA` for the comparison, and only use residue numbers 1 to 145 in each protein (the "heads" of each molecule).

 The output tells us how many atoms pass the filter for each molecule in the data file, and the RMSD for the reference structure before and after superposition.
-Not surprisingly, the closest match to the reference structure (specified as the first entry in the reference PDB file, `3P05.pdb`) is ... the first entry in the `3P05.pdb` file!
-However, we can see that the structure of the "heads" of other proteins in the ring are very similar (< 1 Angstrom RMSD).
+Not surprisingly, the closest match to the reference structure from `3P05.pdb` (assumed to be the first entry in the file) is ... the first entry in the `3P05.pdb` file!
+However, we can see that the structure of the "heads" of other proteins in the ring are also very similar (< 1 Angstrom RMSD).

 ## <a name="Centroids"></a> Centroids

-_Extract the centroid "pseudoparticles" (i.e. the averaged position of each specified particle) from a set of PDB input structures._
+_Extract the centroid "pseudoparticles" (i.e. the averaged position of each particle) from a set of PDB input structures._

 This functionality is useful to generate the average location of particles whose locations fluctuate.
-It can be combined with the [BestStructuralMatch](#BestStructuralMatch) program to generate the "average" structure of a molecule given a set of similar natural conformations, and then extracting which of the input conformations is the closest match to this "average" structure.
+It can be combined with the [BestStructuralMatch](#BestStructuralMatch) program to generate the "average" structure of a molecule, given a set of similar natural conformations, and then determine the conformation that is the closest match to this "average" structure.

 Running the program with no command line options reveals a brief user guide:

 	MolecularUtilities $ bin/Centroids

 	Usage: bin/Centroids input.pdb set_size

 	Where:
-	  - set_size : number of consecutive PDB molecules in the input file to group MolecularUtilities $
+	  - set_size : number of consecutive PDB molecules in the input file to group

+	MolecularUtilities $

 As shown in the output information above, the user may specify a `set_size` parameter to indicate how many consecutive entries in the PDB file are treated as a single "molecule" (with entries delineated by `TER` lines).
 This parameter is typically `1`.